LandPKS/LandColor/README.md

 - Command Line Tools (OS X only)
 - Android SDK
 	- It is recommended to use Android Studio to install the Android SDK and set up an Android emulator.
 If you prefer not to use Android Studio refer to Androids [Command Line Guide](http://developer.android.com/tools/building/building-cmdline.html)

-If you do not have some or any of these dependencies installed refer to the **Installing Dependencies** documentation below or click *here* (setup link later).

 ## Installing Dependencies (OS X)